3D animation with Blender for beginners

 You are also recommended (but not required) to have a memory stick or external hard drive to back up your work.

 When I've finished, what course can I do next?

-You can develop your animation projects further on VK108 Advanced animation.
-You can develop your 3D digital modelling skills in VG583 3D digital modelling and animation: an introduction and VG584 Introduction to 3D animation with live action.
-City Lit offer a range of courses in 2D and 3D Animation, Adobe Animate, Adobe After Effects, Character animation, editing, sound, illustration, cartooning, storyboarding and adobe Photoshop to enhance your animation practice.
+City Lit offer a range of courses in 2D and 3D Animation, Adobe Animate, Adobe After Effects, Character animation, editing, sound, illustration, cartooning, storyboarding and Adobe Photoshop to enhance your animation practice.